aspuru-guzik-group/ElAgenteEstructuralCaseStudies/README.md

 ## Viewing Agent Traces

 The `.mhtml` files in each run were saved locally from the GUI of the Estructural web platform and preserve the platform's trace layout.
+The `.mhtml` files are locally saved snapshots of the Estructural web interface.
+GitHub does not render these files as interactive webpages.
+Please download the file and open it in a web browser to view the original interface and expand/collapse the tool and reasoning details.

 ![Estructural web-platform trace interface](assets/estructural_gui.png)